Azure/arc_jumpstart_drops/ui_dashboard_workbook/arc_pbi_dashboard/_index.md

 ## Known Issues
-1. If there are no Arc or Azure resources (Servers, SQL Instances, SQL Databases) in your subscription, or the SQL server extension is missing, the Report may encounter errors
+1. If there are no Arc or Azure resources (Servers, SQL Instances, SQL Databases) in your subscription, or the SQL server extension is missing, the Report may encounter errors.
+Choose subscriptions with Arc connected resources or speak to your Microsoft Account team about getting your servers Arc connected.